Michael W. Creighton

 Michael Whittington Creighton was ninth bishop of the Episcopal Diocese of Central Pennsylvania from 1996 till 2006.

 Biography

+Creighton was born in Saint Paul, Minnesota.
+He received a BA degree from Trinity College, Hartford in 1962 and a M.Div. degree from Episcopal Divinity School in 1968.
+He served as rector of St Stephen's Church in Seattle, Washington from 1981 to 1995.
+Creighton is the son of Bishop William Creighton and the grandson of Bishop Frank W. Creighton.
+He married Elizabeth Goodridge in 1966 and they had two children.

+Bishop

-Creighton is the former rector of St Stephen's Church in Seattle, Washington.
-He was elected Coadjutor Bishop of Central Pennsylvania in 1995 and consecrated on November 18, 1995 by Presiding Bishop Edmond L. Browning in the Founder's Hall on the campus of Milton Hershey School in Hershey, Pennsylvania.
+He was elected Coadjutor Bishop of Central Pennsylvania in 1995 and consecrated on November 18, 1995 with Presiding Bishop Edmond L. Browning as primary consecrator; the consecration took place in the Founder's Hall on the campus of Milton Hershey School in Hershey, Pennsylvania.
 He became diocesan bishop on January 1, 1996 and retired in 2006.

-He is the son of Bishop William Creighton and the grandson of Bishop Frank W. Creighton.